sullvn/cowbox/README.md

   specifically supported by **Cowbox**, like Go (in the future).

-This is due **Cowbox** using dynamic library injection.
+This is due to **Cowbox** using dynamic library injection.
 This method is used as cross-platform baseline, but isn't enough by itself.